alexvanyo/composelife/docs/di.md

 ## Context Receivers Step 3

 The next step is to collect these provider into a combined super-interface for each component.
-Due to their similarities (and potential use with Hilt's `@EntryPoint`), I've termed these "entry-point" interfaces for a component, and are the name of the component suffixed by `EntryPoint`.
-Each component that is capable of being injected gets one of these entry point
-interfaces:
+I've termed these "entry-point" interfaces for a component, and are the name of the component suffixed by `EntryPoint`.
+Each component that is capable of being injected gets one of these entry point interfaces:

 ```kotlin
 interface InnerComposableEntryPoint : RandomProvider